logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 ##### Filters and Power search (optional)

+The Power search feature is in Beta.
+Please contact the [Logz.io Support team](mailto:help@logz.io) or your account manager to request early access.
+{:.info-box.note}

 You can control and limit which data you'd like to restore by applying **filters**, using **Power search**, or both.
 Your restored logs will only include data that matches all of your filters and your exact search term.

 Power search speeds the restore process dramatically by uploading and re-indexing only relevant data from your S3 archive, using general search strings.